bethgelab/foolbox/README.rst

    attack  = foolbox.attacks.FGSM(fmodel)
    adv_img = attack(image=image, label=label)

-Interfaces for a range of other deeplearning packages such as Tensorflow, PyTorch and Lasagne are available.
+Interfaces for a range of other deeplearning packages such as TensorFlow, PyTorch and Lasagne are available.

 .. code-block:: python